brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 shared configuration that holds all the default integrations like static code analysis, vulnerability scans and how to deploy the application.
 At Schibsted we used [fiaas](https://fiaas.github.io/) for this.
-Usually the defaults wouldn't be enough so you might want to override some of them like so:
+Usually the defaults wont be enough so you might want to override some of them like so:

 ```yaml
 version: 2